CristobalNavarroSchanentgen/olympian-2/CONSTRUCTION.md

 # Olympian AI - Architectural Contract Enforcement Plan

+## The Contract-First Philosophy

+In traditional software architectures, complexity grows exponentially as systems scale.
+Dependencies become tangled, side effects multiply, and understanding the system requires holding vast mental models.
+The AI-native architecture flips this paradigm through strict contract enforcement.

+### The Flow of Contract Respect

+Imagine contracts as rivers that carve clear channels through the codebase:

+1. **Contracts Define Reality**: A contract isn't documentation - it's the source of truth.
+When a contract says a service exists, it must exist.
+When it defines an interface, that interface is sacred.

+2. **Features as Orchestrators**: Features are the conductors of the symphony.
+They don't implement business logic directly; they orchestrate it by calling services through contracts.
+This separation ensures that transport layers (HTTP, WebSocket) never touch implementation details.

+3. **Adapters as Translators**: The external world is messy.
+Adapters translate this mess into the clean, predictable interfaces our features expect.
+They're the only place where implementation details are allowed to leak.

+4. **Events as Conversations**: Features don't shout into the void - they emit events that other features can listen to.
+This creates a natural flow of information without tight coupling.

+### Why Contract Breaches Cascade

+When we violate these principles, the architecture doesn't just degrade - it collapses:
+- A WebSocket calling a service directly bypasses the entire orchestration layer
+- A missing service registration creates a phantom dependency
+- Mismatched API contracts create silent failures that ripple through the system

+### The Power of Enforcement

+When contracts are strictly enforced:
+- **Minimal Context**: Any developer (human or AI) can understand a component by reading only its contract
+- **Natural Boundaries**: Features can't accidentally become tightly coupled
+- **Self-Healing**: Contract violations are immediately visible, not hidden in runtime behavior
+- **AI-Friendly**: LLMs can navigate the codebase efficiently without loading entire contexts

 ## Critical Contract Breaches to Fix

 ### 1. API Response Format Mismatch (BLOCKING ISSUE)